Eritrea Food Guide

 Region: Asmara

-Asmara is renowned for serving some of the best pizza outside of Italy, a legacy of Italian colonization.
-Restaurants throughout the capital serve authentic Italian-style pizza with thin crispy crusts and quality toppings, making it a popular choice for both locals and visitors.
+Asmara has a reputation for some of the best pizza outside Italy, another legacy of the colonial years.
+Restaurants across the capital turn out Italian-style pizza with thin, crisp crusts and good toppings, and locals and visitors order it in equal measure.

 Akelet (ኣከለት)